Macau closes all casinos in new lockdown

 The lockdown will affect non-gaming businesses as well, as all industrial and commercial companies and venues would be required to suspend operation, with some essential services exempted from these measures.

 According to official figures, there have been more than 1,500 covid cases recorded in the city since June, with more than 19,000 in mandatory quarantine, including many in the Grand Lisboa casino.

-Before recent wave, Macau had approved a major overhaul of casino tax and licencing laws, as the region struggles to recover from the economic damage of the pandemic.
+Before the recent wave, Macau had approved a major overhaul of casino tax and licensing laws, as the region struggles to recover from the economic damage of the pandemic.